The chest supported row exercise is similar to the bent over row and helps you work the majority of the back muscles.

 4. One Arm Dumbbell Rows

 One Arm Dumbbell Rows are an excellent alternative to chest supported rows, and it provides the full-range motion to build the lats muscles.

-This exercise helps to work on each side independently, thereby provide better muscle isolation and a longer range of motion.
+This exercise helps to work on each side independently, thereby providing better muscle isolation and a longer range of motion.

 5. T Bar Rows

 T bar Rows are a power exercise to build middle back muscles.
 Check the correct execution technique and blast your back muscles.
 It also works on the outer lats when done with a narrower grip.